App-vNext/Polly/docs/general.md

 - It cancels resilience actions such as retries, wait times between retries, or rate-limiter leases.
 - It is passed to any delegate executed by the strategy as a `CancellationToken` parameter, enabling cancellation during the delegate's execution.
-- Consistent with the .NET Base Class Library's behavior in `Task.Run(...)`, if the cancellation token is cancelled before execution begins, the user-defined delegate will not execute at all.
+- Is consistent with the .NET Base Class Library's (BCL) behavior in `Task.Run(...)`, if the cancellation token is cancelled before execution begins, the user-defined delegate will not execute at all.

 <!-- snippet: cancellation-token -->
 ```cs